chriscdn/memoize/README.md

 add.cache.clear();
 ```

+The values `null` and `undefined` are cached by default, but this behavior can be adjusted using the `shouldCache` option.

 ## Class Methods

 Class methods can also be memoized, but this requires overriding the method within the constructor.
 Ensure you bind the method to the instance to maintain the correct context.